 - Publication of non-harassing private communication.

-If a participant engages in harassing behavior, the NTEN Community Team may take any action they deem appropriate, including warning the offender or expulsion from all NTEN spaces with no refund.
+If a participant engages in inappropriate behavior, NTEN may take any action they deem appropriate, including warnings or expulsion from all NTEN spaces with no refund.